- Home

 According to Age UK, 29% of people aged 65 to 74 are physically inactive.
 This number jumps to 47% for people aged 75 to 84, and 70% for those over 85.

-3. Eat a high protein diet
+3. Eat a high-protein diet

 Eating temporarily increases metabolism because the body requires energy to digest food and absorb nutrients.
 This is known as the thermic effect of food (TEF).

-Research has also shown that eating protein can help to keep you feeling full and prevent overeating.
+Research has also shown that eating protein can help keep you feeling full and prevent overeating.
 For example, this study found that people were likely to eat around 441 calories less per day when their diet was made up of 30% protein.

 Examples of high protein foods include eggs, yoghurt, seafood, soya, chicken, tofu, beans, and pulses.
-For cooking inspiration, why not check out our article; 12 high-protein meal ideas?
+For cooking inspiration, why not check out our article: 12 high-protein meal ideas?

 4. Fix your sleep schedule

-Research shows that a lack of sleep can slow down your metabolism, but getting a good night’s sleep can reverse this effect.
+Research shows that a lack of sleep can slow down your metabolism, but a good night’s sleep can reverse this effect.

 Sleep is needed for various hormonal and metabolic processes, and sleep deprivation has been shown to cause abnormalities in the metabolic process.
 For example, this study found that the metabolisms of people who got just four hours of sleep were 2.6% slower than those who got 10 hours of sleep.
 Fortunately, getting a long night’s sleep (12 hours) helped to restore metabolism.

-While further research is needed, mounting evidence also suggests that sleep and misaligned circadian rhythms contribute to the development of metabolic disorders, heart disease, and cancer.
+While further research is needed, mounting evidence suggests that sleep and misaligned circadian rhythms contribute to the development of metabolic disorders, heart disease, and cancer.

 5. Make an effort to drink more cold water